abrotman/related-domains-by-dns/rdbd-reorg.md

 The minimal value that remains in either such case, is that if a client has acquired and cached RDBDKEY values in some secure manner, then the RDBD signatures do offer some benefit.
-However, at this point it is fairly unklikely that RDBDKEY values will be acquired and cached via some secure out-of-band mechanisms, so we do not expect much deployment of RDBD signatures in either the full-DNSSEC or no-DNSSEC cases.
+However, at this point it seems fairly unlikely that RDBDKEY values will be acquired and cached via some secure out-of-band mechanisms, so we do not expect much deployment of RDBD signatures in either the full-DNSSEC or no-DNSSEC cases.